nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list articles
+1. User requests to <u>list all articles (UC02)</u>.
-1. PressPlanner shows a list of articles
-1. User requests to edit a specific article in the list by providing at least one change to an attribute of the article
+1. User requests to edit a specific article in the list by providing at least one change to an attribute of the article.
-1. PressPlanner updates the article with the changes requested
+1. PressPlanner updates the article with the changes requested.
-1. PressPlanner shows the updated article to user
+1. PressPlanner shows the updated article to user.

    Use case ends.

 **Extensions**

-* 3a.
+* 2a.
 The given index is invalid.

-    * 3a1.
+    * 2a1.
 PressPlanner shows an error message.
+    * 2a2.
+PressPlanner lists out all articles again.

       Use case resumes at step 2.

-* 3b.
+* 2b.
 No changes to an attribute of the article is specified.

-    * 3b1.
+    * 2b1.
 PressPlanner shows an error message.
+    * 2b2.
+PressPlanner lists out all articles again.

       Use case resumes at step 2.